 In some ways, welcoming a new little girl is nerve-wracking.
 Sure, on the surface we have everything we need, but it’s not just about the material objects.
 A new baby brings unfamiliar challenges and distinct experiences.
 Of course, that’s part of the fun of having another child, and we look forward to it immensely!
 However, it’s tough to look beyond the example we already have running, and laughing, and gabbing (oh, the gabbing!) in front of us.
 It is nearly impossible to envision a daughter other than Gray, even though we can appreciate that no two children are exactly alike.
 I don’t expect to be able to truly wrap my head around that concept until our little one has arrived and, while she and Gray will undoubtedly have some sisterly similarities, I suspect this little girl will bring a whole new type of sass along with her.
 It’s strange to picture another child nursing, or smiling up at me with sleepy eyes, or snuggling in my arms, but I look forward to embracing her uniqueness; she will be her own exquisite, enchanting, breathtaking self.
 I don’t wonder IF I’ll love her, but rather how I’ll love her differently.
 And there’s a tremendous amount of beauty in that anticipation!

 Suffice it to say we may not have the house arranged or the nursery organized yet, but we possess all of the love needed to welcome home our new family member.
 Our hearts are overflowing and ready for her arrival and, in the whole scheme of things, everything else is secondary…

 Until next time… Peace, Love, and Dirty Diapers,

 PS.
 To join my blog, please subscribe to the RSS feed at the top of your screen!

 PPS.
-Don’t forget to join my Twitter too!
+Don’t forget to join my Twitter and check out my website too!